amirsciammas/interview-mlops-engineer/README.md

 Now the code is modular but we could improve it by using functions that make reusable pieces of code.

-For `train.py` we can observe that two main functionalities training and saving so lets create two reusable functions:
+For `train.py` we can observe that two main functionalities training and saving so let's create two reusable functions:

 ```python
 def train_model(optimizer='sgd', loss='mean_squared_error'):